rock-core/rock-and-syskit/source/runtime_overview/index.html.md

 ## Actions and Jobs

-In the [Basics](../basics) part, we've seen how to define network of components on a profile, and that this profile could be then exposed on an action interface, which allowed us [in the last part](../basics/deployment.html) to control the system.
+In the [Basics](../basics) part, we've seen how to define network of components on a [profile](../basics/devices.html), and that this profile could be then exposed on an action interface, which allowed us [in the last part](../basics/deployment.html) to control the system.

-An _action_ is an abstract concept that represents one thing the system can do.
+An **action** is an abstract concept that represents one thing the system can do.
-In order to actually have it executed, one starts a _job_.
+In order to actually have it executed, one starts a **job**.
 Once a job has been started it can be dropped, that is tell Syskit that this particular job is not part of current system's goal.

-All job-related commands are processed in batches: they are queued and only sent to the Syskit app when the `process` command is entered.
-We will see the reason for this later.
+All job-related commands are processed in batches: they are queued, and sent to the Syskit app and processed by it all at once.
+We will see the reason for this later in this section.

-## Starting and Stopping
+## Scheduling and Garbage Collection

 Starting the first two jobs from the IDE seemed to be a very transparent process.
 However, behind the scenes, even this seemingly simple actions require